 Such conflicts of interests will not be tolerated by PRDOH.
-PRDOH, Program officials, their employees, agents and/or designees are subject to state ethic laws and regulations, including, but not limited to the Puerto Rico Government Ethics Act of 2011, Act 1-2012, as amended, regarding their conduct in the administration, granting of awards and program activities.
+PRDOH, Program officials, their employees, agents and/or designees are subject to state ethic laws and regulations, including, but not limited to Act No. 1-2012, regarding their conduct in the administration, granting of awards and program activities.

-According to the aforementioned Act, no public servant shall intervene, either directly or indirectly, in any matter in which they have a conflict of interests that may result in their benefit.
+According to Act No. 1-2012, no public servant shall intervene, either directly or indirectly, in any matter in which they have a conflict of interests that may result in their benefit.
 No public servant shall intervene, directly or indirectly, in any matter in which any member of their family unit, relative, partner or housemate has a conflict of interest that may result in benefit for any of the abovementioned.
 In the case that any of the abovementioned relationships has ended during the two (2) years preceding the appointment of the public servant, they shall not intervene, either directly or indirectly, in any matter related to them until two (2) years have elapsed after their appointment.
 This prohibition shall remain in effect insofar the beneficial ties with the public servant exist.
-Once the beneficial ties end, the public servant shall not intervene, either directly or indirectly or indirectly, in such matter until two (2) years have elapsed.
+Once the beneficial ties end, the public servant shall not intervene, either directly or indirectly, in such matter until two (2) years have elapsed.